venice1200/MiSTer_i2c2oled/README.md

 The Script applies the **i2c** command `i2cset` to initialize the Display and send calculated Picture-Data to the Display.

 ### Picture Modification:
-The used Black&White Pictures are slightly modfied X-PixMap (XPM) Pictures with 128x64 Pixel.
+The used Black & White Pictures are slightly modfied X-PixMap (XPM) Pictures with 128x64 Pixel.
 You can create X-PixMap Pictures with Gimp or ImageMagick.
 After you created the Black&White X-PixMap Picture...